andcorduri/GBD_MUnCH/README.txt

 Maxima: https://maxima.sourceforge.io/
 Python: https://www.python.org/

-Then use the compile.sh script to compile the GBD code which is written in Racket.
-This will produce an executable named run_gbd.
 The script run.sh can be used to run a whole simulation, in which first a memory kernel is calculated using the Maxima mkernel.wxm.
-Using this memory kernel, the GBD is run, producing a trajectory file (in units of mV).
+Using this memory kernel, the GBD is run using run_gbd.rkt, producing a trajectory file (in units of mV).
 The
 MSD and its uncertainty are then calculated in Python using blocking transformations (MUnCH_v1.py).